ReiserFS: Usage

 ReiserFS was the default file system in SUSE Linux since version 6.4 (released in 2000), until switching to ext3 in SUSE Linux Enterprise 10.2 and openSUSE 11, announced in 2006.

 Jeff Mahoney of SUSE wrote a post on 14 September 2006 proposing to move from ReiserFS to ext3 for the default installation file system.
 The reasons he mentioned included scalability, "performance problems with extended attributes and ACLs", "a small and shrinking development community", and that "Reiser4 is not an incremental update and requires a reformat, which is unreasonable for most people."
 On October 4 he wrote a response comment on a blog in order to clear up some issues.
 He wrote that his proposal for the switch was unrelated to Hans Reiser being under trial for murder.
 Mahoney wrote he "was concerned that people would make a connection where none existed" and that "the timing is entirely coincidental and the motivation is unrelated."

-ReiserFS has been discussed for removal from the Linux kernel since early 2022 due to a lack of maintenance upstream, and technical issues inherent to the filesystem, such as suffering from the year 2038 problem; it was deprecated in Linux 5.18, and marked as obsolete in Linux 6.6, then removed from mainline during the Linux 6.13 development cycle.
+ReiserFS had been discussed for removal from the Linux kernel since early 2022 due to a lack of maintenance upstream, and technical issues inherent to the filesystem, such as suffering from the year 2038 problem; it was deprecated in Linux 5.18, and marked as obsolete in Linux 6.6, then removed from mainline during the Linux 6.13 development cycle.